 Project 2: One of our members, Donald Allen, who has been helping with the rebuilding of the hangar has found a non-profit who is benefiting form several items found at the hangar.
 The group is called options4u.
 OPTIONS improves the lives of over 200 people with disabilities through maximizing life skills, meaningful work, inclusive community and support beyond the family.

-- To restore and maintain vintage aircrafts will teach you new skills.
+- To restore and maintain vintage aircraft will teach you new skills.

 - To learn the history of that vintage aircraft will broaden your knowledge base.

 - To provide a service to your community by working with other volunteers will enhance your quality of life.